er1cstotle/lighthouse/lectures/w2d2/outline.md

 # Intro 5min
 - My backstory

-- me llamo and jump to pass. the rules change as you progress. but in order to progress sometimes you need to ignore certain details and allow yourself to master the skills at a particular level before progressing

 # Review 20m
 - What is a function
+- declaration vs expression
 - What is a callback?
 - What is a higher order function?

-- What is the difference between Node and Javascript?

-# Async vs Sync 30m
+# Async vs Sync 20m
 - Restaurant example.
 Mcdonalds
 - Blocking vs Non-Blocking
-- set timeout and
+- set timeout and set interval

+- What is the difference between Node and Javascript?

 - Threading.
 Js is single threaded
   - one thing can happen at a time.
-- I/O

 - Event loop - you will cover this in depth later this week

 # Break 10m

-# sleep sort 5 mins
+# What else is asynchronous 5m
-- look at example
+- I/O
+- Network requests
+- Handing "events"
+- reading from the file system

 # FS 10m
 - built in packages